jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 (1) Before a regional council includes in a regional plan a rule that allows as a permitted activity—the regional council shall be satisfied that none of the following effects are likely to arise in the receiving waters, after reasonable mixing, as a result of the discharge of the contaminant (either by itself or in combination with the same, similar, or other contaminants):
   (a) a discharge of a contaminant or water into water; or (b) a discharge of a contaminant onto or into land in circumstances which may result in that contaminant (or any other contaminant emanating as a result of natural processes from that contaminant) entering water,—
-  (c) the production of conspicuous oil or grease films, scums or foams, or floatable or suspended materials:
+  (c) the production of conspicuous oil or grease films, or scums or foams:
   (d) any conspicuous change in the colour or visual clarity:
   (e) any emission of objectionable odour:
   (f) the rendering of fresh water unsuitable for consumption by farm animals: